 - No other place has a higher rate of vending machines per capita.
 On average, one machine serves less than 50 people in Tokyo.
-While hot and cold beverages are the most common items, vending machines offer almost everything from face protection masks to cut fresh fruit as well as anime and manga merchandise.
+While cold and hot beverages are the most common items, vending machines offer almost everything from face protection masks to cut fresh fruit as well as anime and manga merchandise.

 - Tokyo is home of the railway stretch with the world’s largest number of parallel tracks.
 Between Ueno and Nippori Station, no less than ten tracks of the local rail services run in parallel (two separate tracks of the Shinkansen super express train not counting).